-5.2.1 San Marcos Springs Surface Water Passive Sampling
+5.2.2 San Marcos Springs Surface Water Passive Sampling

-PDSs were installed in the San Marcos Springs system in February, April, June, August, October, and December 2017.
-Several samplers were vandalized, and one was lost due to vandalism or was carried downstream by a flood event.
-Any changes to deployment locations or non-recovered samplers are discussed in Appendix C.
+PDSs were installed in the San Marcos Springs system in February, April, June, August, October, and December 2019.
+Several samplers were vandalized, and one was lost due to vandalism.
+Any changes to deployment locations or non-recovered samplers are discussed in Appendix B.